-Every Marymount Manhattan student completes fundamental skills courses (including the Writing Seminar Sequence and Mathematics) and is expected to make progress toward the achievement of the following learning goals:
+Every Marymount Manhattan student completes fundamental skills courses in Writing and Mathematics and is expected to make progress toward achievement of the following learning goals:

-- To communicate effectively as a reader, a speaker, a writer;
+- To communicate effectively as a reader, speaker, and writer;

 - to exhibit critical thinking and problem solving skills;

 By taking courses across the liberal arts disciplines, MMC students acquire a foundation of knowledge and skills that broadens their education beyond their chosen majors and prepares them for interdisciplinary study at the advanced level.
 Students choose one course in each of the following areas:

 - Studies in Creative Expression

 - Studies in Psychology, Philosophy and Religious Studies

 - Studies in Social Science, Business and History<>

 As students advance to higher-level study in the General Education, they move from courses that are discipline-based to those that are organized around various interdisciplinary perspectives.
 This transition requires students to utilize the knowledge and skills they have already acquired as they hone their ability to think across and between disciplines.
 (Students must have completed, or be in the process of completing, 45 credits to register for an AIP course.)

 - International Perspectives